 The Sheraton Niagara Falls is adjacent to the Old Falls Street, USA entertainment district, and is walking distance to Niagara Falls State Park.
 The hotel includes the kid-friendly Rainforest Cafe, and the Reef Beach Club has a large indoor pool complete with coral reef aquarium.

-Rochester is the gateway to the Finger Lakes region and is brimming with family fun.
+Rochester is the gateway to New York’s Finger Lakes region and is brimming with family fun.
 The Strong National Museum of Play houses the world’s largest collection of toys, dolls, and games, and has multiple, hands-on, interactive exhibits, and place spaces.
 This premiere children’s museum is also home to the National Toy Hall of Fame and World Video Game Hall of Fame, which is sure to inspire tons of nostalgic memories for parents while the kids play.

-MOUNTAIN MAGIC: 11 Best Family Ski Resorts in the U.S.
+MOUNTAIN MAGIC: 11 Best Family Ski Resorts in the U.S. for 2024

 In addition to The Strong, families can step back in time at Genesee Country Village and Museum, the largest living history museum in New York State; take a ride on the Sam Patch canal boat down the Erie Canal; or explore the great outdoors at parks including Ontario Beach Park on the south shore of Lake Ontario.